chriskorosu/chriskorosu/README.md

 I'm especially interested in developing computer games and social media platforms.

+Most of repositories are private for now.
+I will consider making some of them public in the future.

 <!--
 **chriskorosu/chriskorosu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.